Hives/makers-notes/week-1/debugging-workshop.md

 We can see that the output of `p appointment.title` is `nil`.
 The next line tells us the same thing - that the `Appointment` object contains an instance variable `@title=nil`.

-#### 1 + 2: Repeatedly iteratate "tightening the loop" and "get visibility" to narrow down where the bug can be
+#### 1 + 2: Continue to iteratate "tightening the loop" and "get visibility" to narrow down where the bug can be

 Let's look at the `appointment_spec.rb` again to see what happens up to the point where the test fails.
 These lines at the start of the spec...